WELCOME! Find what you need

 long division organizers for math lessons to help students learn the steps of the long division standard algorithm

-Be sure to watch this short video for step-by-step help with teaching 2-digit multiplication.
+Be sure to watch this quick video tutorial for step-by-step help teaching 2-digit multiplication using Shape Visual Organizers:

 Strategies for Whole Group Instruction

-I like to kick things off with a whole-group lesson using the SmartBoard (or any interactive whiteboard) so everyone can see the organizer in action.
-After that, we move into small groups and one-on-one support to reinforce the process.
+I like to kick things off with a whole-group lesson using my SmartBoard (or any interactive whiteboard) so all students can see the organizer in action.
+From there, we shift into small groups and one-on-one support to reinforce the process using the same language and shapes.

 How I Introduce the Organizer